andybyers21/HTML-Resume-Builder/input/Andy_Byers_CV_Jan_21.md

 - Development and testing of a new coating system and application processes resulting in a one third saving in offshore man-hours.
 - Implementing the RISCm system of planning and prioritisation at the work-front saving 20% of the budgeted hours.
 - Leading teams of 100+ offshore employees and subcontractors across 8 Shell installations.
-- Leading a major safety turnaround for Shell’s offshore maintenance operations.
+- Leading a major safety turnaround for Shell.
 0 lost time incidents in 12 months.
 - Increasing efficiency and productivity, through empowerment and not micro-management.